 The Order Filler may not change a scheduled procedure step that has already been started, i.e., one for which the Acquisition Modality has transmitted an "In-Progress" status.
 The IHE Technical Framework does not support notification to the modality of the Scheduled Procedure Step discontinuation or change after the Modality Procedure Step In Progress message has been generated by the Acquisition Modality, i.e., the current procedure step will be completed even though the order could be changed or discontinued.

 3.3.4 Exception Management Workflow

 This case addresses the need to manage errors at the modality.
 The types of exceptions covered by this case are as follows:

-- Selection of the incorrect Scheduled Procedure Step from the Modality Worklist. - The need to handle the consequences of having performed a procedure step other than the scheduled one.
+• Selection of the incorrect Scheduled Procedure Step from the Modality Worklist.